-Mortgage debt is still the largest form consumer debt in the nation at \$34,790 per capita in 2019.
-However, amongst the other forms of consumer debt, student loan debt became the second largest in 2010 - overtaking auto and credit debt - and has continued to rise.
+Mortgage debt is still the largest form consumer debt in the nation at \$35,830 per capita by the third quarter of 2020.
+However, amongst the other forms of consumer debt, student loan debt became the second largest in 2010 - overtaking auto and credit card debt - and has continued to rise, although at a slower rate recently.
+Credit card debt has declined during the first three quarters of 2020, as the COVID-19 pandemic discouraged consumer spending.

-In Texas, mortgage debt is also the largest form of consumer debt, at \$27,450 per capita in 2019.
-Amongst the other forms of consumer debt, student loans surpassed credit debt in 2010, but has not surpassed auto debt.
-Texas auto debt per capita in 2019 was \$6,880.
+In Texas, mortgage debt is also the largest form of consumer debt, at \$29,030 per capita by the third quarter of 2020.
+Amongst the other forms of consumer debt, student loans surpassed credit card debt in 2010, but has not surpassed auto debt.
+As seen nationally, credit card debt has declined during the first three quarters of 2020 while student loan debt has continued to rise.